jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 **\* This is a required element.**

-The \<title\> element should contain a descriptive title that includes type of data collected, geographic location, and time range of the data (what, where, when).
-In general we use "Jornada" in some form as part of the geographic description.
-It may also be useful to include a project name or abbreviation if the package is part of a collection from a large project (NEAT, SMES, etc).

-**Keep in mind that package titles are searchable and are a user's first point of contact when searching for data packages.**
+The \<title\> element should contain a descriptive title that includes type of data collected, geographic indicator, and temporal range of the data (what, where, when). **Keep in mind that package titles are searchable and are a user's first point of contact when searching for data packages.**

+Best practices:

+* For the title's geographic indicator all Jornada Basin LTER data packages should include "Jornada Basin LTER".
+* If the data come from an established study with a name or acronym, include the name or acronym in the title (NPP study, SMES, NEAT, etc.)
+* For the temporal range of completed data packages give the starting year of the data to the ending year; "2009-2015", for example.
+* For the temporal range of ongoing data packages there are 2 possibilities:
+    - Write the end of the temporal range as a year if data collection occurs less frequently than yearly ("2010-2018" for a package collected every 2 years).
+    - Write the end of the temporal range as "ongoing" if data collection occurs yearly or more frequently ("2010-ongoing" if data were last updated a year ago or less).

 ## Personnel and organization elements (\<creator\>, \<contact\>, etc.)